masseygeo/GrainPy/README.md

 ## License
-Copyright 2021-2022 Matthew A. Massey
+Copyright 2021-2022 Matthew A. Massey\
-This file is part of GrainPy.
-GrainPy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+_GrainPy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 GrainPy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU General Public License for more details._

 [![License: GPLv3](https://img.shields.io/badge/GrainPy%20license-GNUv3-lightgrey)](https://github.com/masseygeo/GrainPy/blob/main/LICENSE)